twbs/bootstrap/site/content/docs/5.2/getting-started/webpack.md

    Now you can start adding any Bootstrap components you want to use.
 Be sure to [checkout the complete Webpack example project](https://github.com/twbs/examples/tree/main/webpack) for how to include additional custom Sass and optimize your build by importing only the parts of Bootstrap's CSS and JS that you need.

 ## Production optimizations

-The following headings describe some security and speed optimizations useful for running the project in production.
-Note that these optimizations are not applied on [the Webpack example project](https://github.com/twbs/examples/tree/main/webpack).
+Depending on your setup, you may want to implement some additional security and speed optimizations useful for running the project in production.
+Note that these optimizations are not applied on [the Webpack example project](https://github.com/twbs/examples/tree/main/webpack) and are up to you to implement.

-### Extracting CSS into a separate file
+### Extracting CSS

-The `style-loader` we configured above conveniently emits CSS into the bundle so that manually loading a CSS file in `dist/index.html` is not necessary.
+The `style-loader` we configured above conveniently emits CSS into the bundle so that manually loading a CSS file in `dist/index.html` isn't necessary.
 This approach may not work with a strict Content Security Policy, however, and it may become a bottleneck in your application due to the large bundle size.

-To separate the CSS so that we can load it directly from `dist/index.html`, we will use the Webpack plugin `mini-css-extract-loader`.
+To separate the CSS so that we can load it directly from `dist/index.html`, use the `mini-css-extract-loader` Webpack plugin.

-First, install the plugin.
+First, install the plugin:

 ```sh
 npm install --save-dev mini-css-extract-plugin
 ```

-Then instantiate and use the plugin in the Webpack configuration.
+Then instantiate and use the plugin in the Webpack configuration:

 ```diff
 --- a/webpack/webpack.config.js
 +++ b/webpack/webpack.config.js